korewireless/Microvisor-Demo-CMSIS-Freertos/README.md

 You can get the first two from your Twilio Console [account dashboard](https://console.twilio.com/).

-Enter the following command to get your target device’s SID and, if set, its unqiue name:
+Enter the following command to get your target device’s SID and, if set, its unique name:

 ```bash
 twilio api:microvisor:v1:devices:list
 ```

+It is also accessible via the QR code on the back of your development board.

 ### Build and Deploy the Demo